leap0489/UX220Assignment2/items/experience_1.md

 6)If I were to give it a letter grade

-- I would give it a b
+- I would give it a B